MicrosoftDocs/Viva/Teams-insights/viva-insights-virtual-commute.md

 ---

-# Use the Microsoft Viva Insights virtual commute app
+# Use the Microsoft Viva Insights Virtual commute app

 Microsoft Viva Insights provides personalized recommendations to build better work habits.
 You can find them in the following tabs: